Skip to main content

 Professional picture

-If you are hoping to utilize the ship's photography services, you will have to be willing to pay extra for them!
-Unless, that is, you have reached certain loyalty levels and receive limited photos each cruise for free.
+If you want to utilize the ship's photography services, you will have to pay extra for them!
+Unless, that is, you have reached certain loyalty levels and receive limited photos for free.

-Usually, photographs are a great, cost effective way to remember your vacation.
-Photos captured by the cruise line's photographers, however, are not cheap; one alone can cost you between $15 and $25!
+Usually, photographs are a great, cost-effective way to remember your vacation.
+Photos captured by the cruise line's photographers, however, are not cheap; one alone can cost between $15 and $25!

 Depending on which cruise line you are sailing with, you may be able to purchase a photo package to save a little money.
 On Royal Caribbean, the cheapest package is for ten photos and costs about $100.
 Once onboard, you may even be able to purchase an unlimited package.